1996 Western Samoan general election: Electoral system

-At the 1996 general election, Parliament was composed 49 members, serving a term of up to five years.
+At the 1996 general election, the Legislative Assembly was composed of 49 members, serving a term of up to five years.
 Amendments to the Electoral Act in 1991 added a seat to two single-member constituencies, increasing the parliamentary seat count from 47 to 49 and extending the parliamentary term from three to five years.
 Of the 42 constituencies, 35 elected a single member, while six of the larger constituencies elected two representatives and were entitled to cast two ballots.
 Two members represented the nationwide individual voters constituency and were elected by voters with either partial Samoan ancestry or those who were not ethnic Samoans.
 Eligible candidates were required to hold a Matai title (except for contestants of the individual voters' seats), be a citizen of Western Samoa and be an enrolled voter.
 Contestants must also have resided in the country for at least 12 months before the election.
-An amendment to the Electoral Act in 1995 required candidates to disclose their party affiliation.
+A further amendment to the Electoral Act in 1995 required candidates to disclose their party affiliation.
 Ineligible individuals included those convicted of a crime in Western Samoa and American Samoa and sentenced to at least two years or the death penalty.
 Civil servants were required to resign to contest the election.

 With the introduction of Universal Suffrage in 1990, all citizens aged 21 and older had the right to vote.
 Voters could elect to enrol in a constituency rather than the one where they reside by right of significant family ties or matai titles.
 Individuals who wished to vote outside their constituencies on election day were entitled to cast a special vote.
 As prescribed by an amendment to the Electoral Act in 1990, voters required identification cards issued by the government to cast their ballots.

 A 1995 amendment to the electoral introduced an inquiry to occur on all enrolled voters during the revision of the electoral roll in the year of a parliamentary dissolution.
 Electors who failed to sign and return the inquiry forms risked being removed from the roll.
 A total of 77,964 voters registered for the 1996 election, an increase from 59,299 in 1991.